Creating Christmas Super Savers!

 Set a savings target

 After working out how much Christmas money your kids want to save, set a target for them to reach over the next month or indeed year.
 That could fit with events over the year - so perhaps a family holiday or their birthday.
-And if you need to give your kids a boost to help them reach their goals, you can give them a few one off jobs to earn a little extra.
-Some of the most popular are helping out with gardening and walking the dog or even looking after siblings!
+And if you need to give your kids a boost to help them reach their goals, you can give them a few one-off jobs to earn a little extra.
+Some of the most popular jobs are helping out with gardening, walking the dog or some good old vacuuming!